Isotropy testing in spatial point patterns: nonparametric versus parametric replication under misspecification: Testing with nonparametric or parametric replication

-In this section, we present our general isotropy testing framework involving nonparametric replication of point patterns.
-The formulation draws from the Monte Carlo test by \cite{RajalaT.2022Tfii} and uses notation similar to \cite{FEND2024}.
+In this section, we present a general isotropy testing framework involving either parametric or nonparametric replication of point patterns.
+The formulation draws from the framework by \cite{RajalaT.2022Tfii} employing parametric replication and uses notation similar to \cite{FEND2024}.
 Consider a testing problem with the following hypotheses:

 and a pre-specified significance level $\alpha^{(T)}$.
 Let $T_0$ be a functional constructed using estimates of a selected DSS (from Section~\ref{sec:DSS}) given $\mathbf{x}$.
 A decision regarding the rejection of the null hypothesis shall be based on the assessment of how extreme $T_0$ is.
 If one wishes to use a DSS $S(\alpha)$ taking only direction $\alpha$ as an argument, $T_0$ is taken to be an estimate